jeffskinnerbox/blog/content/ideas/uses-for-an-old-raspberry-pi.md

 You can take several routes to get a Raspberry Pi to receive and stream over-the-air channels or cable subscription.
-All you nedd are the following:
+All you need are the following:

 * Raspberry Pi (preferably a 4B or 5 with at least 4GB of RAM), Raspberry Pi OS, and Internet access
 * A USB TV tuner or Raspberry Pi TV HAT compatible with the broadcast standard in your region (e.g., DVB-T/T2 for Europe, ATSC for North America)